-Lane Transit District serves much of Lane County including the cities Eugene, Springfield, Coburg, Creswell, Cottage Grove, Veneta, Lowell, Junction City, and the McKenzie Bridge River Valley out to McKenzie Bridge.
+Lane Transit District serves much of Lane County including the cities of Eugene, Springfield, Coburg, Creswell, Cottage Grove, Veneta, Lowell, Junction City, and the McKenzie Bridge River Valley out to McKenzie Bridge.
 Lane Transit District also provides contracted service from the CLMPO area to and from Oakridge.
-LTD's network is made up of local and regional bus routes, stations, and park and ride facilities.
+Lane Transit District's network is made up of local and regional bus routes, stations, and park and ride facilities.
 It also features the EmX Bus Rapid Transit (BRT) system that connects west Eugene to the Gateway area in Springfield.
 The BRT route is more frequent than the other bus routes and carries more transit riders than the rest of the regional and local bus system.
-Figure 14 shows the Lane Transit District service boundary and Figure 13 shows a snapshot of the Lane Transit District transit network.
+Figure 13 shows a snapshot of the Lane Transit District transit network and Figure 14 shows the Lane Transit District service boundary.